MohdMuslim92/alx-system_engineering-devops/0x02-shell_redirections/README.md

 * 10-no_more_js : Delete all js files from current and sub directories
 * 11-directories : Count all sub directories in the current directory
 * aaaaaa12-newest_files : Display 10 newest files sorted by date
+* 13-unique : Take a list, sort it and remove duplicates